 Is there a professor that had a significant impact on your education?

-Matt Jones-Rhoades guided me through my years at Knox.
-He was my academic advisor, my research advisor, my Honors committee chair, and my professor for five biology classes.
+Assistant Professor of Biology Matt Jones-Rhoades guided me through my years at Knox.
 Matt kept you on your toes during class by always asking questions, and he made sure you understood the material in the textbook but also the research in the field of the class.
-With Matt, there's never a silly question, and if there was, I would've asked plenty!
-He took me on after my first year to work in his lab, and I worked with Dictyostelium spores of different types in an experiment testing their social cooperation with different species.
+He took me on after my first year to work in his lab.
 This led to the creation of my Honors project.
 Matt and I decided on a plan to do Honors during my junior year.

 Tell us more about your Honors project.

-Describe your experience with pre-med early admission program.
+Describe your experience with the pre-med early admission program.